Payne Stewart: Early life

-Stewart failed to earn a PGA Tour card at Qualifying School in his graduation year, so he played on the Asia Golf Circuit for a couple of years.
+In 1979, Stewart turned professional.
+He failed to earn a PGA Tour card at qualifying school after his senior year of college.
+Stewart played on the Asia Golf Circuit for a couple of seasons.
 He won two tournaments in 1981, including the Indonesia Open in a playoff over three players.
-Later that year, he earned his PGA Tour card for 1982 and won his first title on the tour at that year's Quad Cities Open.
+Later that year, Stewart earned his PGA Tour card at Spring 1981 PGA Tour Qualifying School.
+He won his first title on the tour at the 1982 Quad Cities Open.
 This win was especially memorable to him because it was the only time his father, Bill, saw him win.
 Stewart's father had played in the 1955 U.S. Open, and had introduced his son to the game.

 In 1983, Stewart gained his second PGA Tour victory by winning the Walt Disney World Golf Classic by two strokes.
 At the 1985 Byron Nelson Golf Classic, Stewart came to the 72nd hole with a three-shot lead.
 Moments after Bob Eastwood birdied the final hole of regulation, Stewart took a double bogey to end the tournament tied for first.
 Stewart then made another double bogey on the first playoff hole, causing him to lose to Eastwood.

 In 1985, Stewart came close to winning The Open Championship, when he finished one stroke behind the champion Sandy Lyle.

 Stewart briefly led the U.S. Open in 1986 during the back nine of the final round at Shinnecock Hills.
 After birdieing the 11th and 12th, Stewart took a one-shot lead, but he then had bogeys at the 13th and 14th, finishing the tournament tied for sixth place, behind the winner Raymond Floyd.